mino42/my_projects/README.md

 Link for the website: http://users.atw.hu/magicland/duck/

 3. Workout planner
 It is a mobile first designed website, wrote in Angular.
-It was made as a school project.
 It lets you create your workout plan, and provides a calendar which shows you the routines you will want to do on specific days.
-(Saving changes you make as the test user are turned off.)
 The files are in the repository.
+(Saving changes are turned off on the site, but you can still interact with everything.)
 Used languages/libraries: HTML, CSS, JS (typescript), Angular.
 login to use: asd4@asd.com, pass: asdasd
 Link for the website: https://edzes-koveto.web.app/edzes